-Since the General Studies program tailors to individuals needs and allows for exploration of options not provided within existing LRCC degree programs, it is, imperative that the student formulate and identify his/her own career and/or transfer goals with the assistance of your General Studies advisor.
+Since the General Studies program allows for exploration of options, it is imperative the student formulate and identify his/her own career and/or transfer goals with the assistance of a General Studies advisor.

-This self-designed degree requires 66 credits, with a minimum of 32 credits in the major-related or core courses.
 All college policies, including residence credits, apply to this degree.
+Students are required to earn a least eight (8) credits in 200-level courses to earn this degree.
+Students completing the requirements in either track will earn a General Studies degree.